 How to Save on Interest with a HELOC

 Are you a homeowner who is using credit cards as your primary source for consumer borrowing?
 If yes, we’re here to introduce you to a better way to navigate your finances.
-Meet a home equity line of credit, often referred to as a HELOC.
+Meet HELOC, a home equity line of credit.

 Here are the steps it takes to ditch high interest and live the strategic HELOC life.